d20Tek/Spectre.Console.Extensions/README.md

 Additional Spectre Controls:
 - **CurrencyPrompt** - TextPrompt (culture-aware) for currency input validation and conversion to decimal value.
+- **CurrencyPresenter** - show currency in a culture-aware way, including abbreviations for large values.
 - **HistoryTextPrompt&lt;T&gt;** - duplicates TextPrompt and add ability to remember previous entries and use arrow up/down keys to navigate the list.
 - **Table** extension to add a separator row.